The RS485 Interface in a Wireless World

 Why RS485 will survive

-Like my long distance relationship, serial communication has been on the decline.
+Serial communication has been on the decline in recent years.
 This is especially the case in consumer electronics.
 It has been almost a decade since computers stopped featuring RS232 ports on the motherboard.
 Companies have turned to wireless technologies to cut down on material and labor costs.
 However, RS485 is still a popular choice in certain industries.
 Particularly in industrial processes and building automation.

 Too many repeaters may defeat the purpose of simplicity.